Table of Contents

-While the basic traits of an effective manager have remained the same, a manager needs to show exceptional leadership skills in various other fields to prove their worth.
+While the essential traits of an effective manager have remained the same, a manager must show exceptional leadership skills in various fields to prove their worth.
 Listening to what employees are saying and taking time to understand them have added to the job demands.

 Characteristics of an effective manager

 Managers can help unleash the best in their employees.
 But what makes an exceptional manager so exceptional compared to an average manager?
 Here is the what.

 In Marcus Buckingham's book, The One Thing You Need to Know: About Great Managing, Great Leading, and Sustained Individual Success, he speaks about employee individuality and how recognizing employees' unique capabilities can help even failing establishments soar.

 An effective manager knows every employee is different and he will take the time to understand how each employee is different.
 If the manager doesn't do so, he might be assigning tasks to a certain employee that he doesn't just detest but is driving down his performance.

 An effective manager knows that strength and weakness are not something an employee is good and bad at respectively.
 Instead, employees' strength is what they look forward to doing and what drains them.

 The traditional approach to strengths and weaknesses is not effective, and in some cases has even rendered it impractical.
 An average manager looks at what a person isn't good at and what they are good at and tries to improve the bad in the hope that an employee will magically transform.
 While this approach might sound great in theory it isn't what drives employee performance.

 That speaks volumes and a good manager knows that.
 He understands the strengths and capitalizes on them so every employee can shine.
 And this starts with observation.